How to Standardize Project Documentation on SharePoint

 Once you have downloaded and installed the Free Template, launch your project site.

-Using the third tile highlighted below, add documents to the document library.
+Using the third tile highlighted below, add new documents to the document library.

 Simply click ‘new document’ to upload the relevant file.